WillisMedwell/Graphics/README.md

 ## Libraries & Licenses
 - OpenGL Mathematics. *Which is licensed under The Happy Bunny License and the MIT License.
 See [LICENSE_GLM](LICENSES/LICENSE_GLM) for more details.*

+- Assimp Model Import Library. *Which is licensed under the BSD License.
+See [LICENSE_ASSIMP](LICENSES/LICENSE_ASSIMP) for more details.*